The President reports to the Board of Regents.

 The major academic units also report to the Vice President for Academic Affairs: The College of Arts and Sciences, the Schools of Law, Business, Nursing and Applied Studies.

-The College of Arts and Sciences consists of five divisions: (1) Creative and Performing Arts (Departments of Art, Theatre, Music and Mass Media); (2) Education and Health/Physical Education/Exercise Science; (3) Humanities (Departments of English, Communications, Modern Languages, Philosophy); (4) Natural Sciences and Mathematics (Departments of Physics/Astronomy, Chemistry, Biology, Computer Information Sciences, Mathematics/Statistics); and Social Sciences (Departments of Political Science, History, Psychology, Sociology/Anthropology).
+The College of Arts and Sciences consists of five divisions: (1) Creative and Performing Arts (Departments of Art, Theatre, Music and Mass Media); (2) Education and Kinesiology; (3) Humanities (Departments of English, Communications, Modern Languages, Philosophy); (4) Natural Sciences and Mathematics (Departments of Physics/Astronomy, Chemistry, Biology, Computer Information Sciences, Mathematics/Statistics); and Social Sciences (Departments of Political Science, History, Psychology, Sociology/Anthropology).

 The School of Law contains the Law Library, Law Professional Development, Law Clinic, Admissions, Advancement, and Alumni.

 The School of Business undergraduate program consists of accounting, marketing, management, finance and economics.
-The School of Business also houses a graduate program and the Small Business Development Center
+The School of Business also houses two graduate programs and the Small Business Development Center